Realty and Townsite services

 - Trails – some trails are not accessible due to road closures or maintenance (see Trail Condition report)

-- Day use areas, including outlying campgrounds day use areas (closed to overnight camping): picnic areas, kitchen shelters, beaches, and pit privies.
+- Day use areas, including outlying campgrounds day use areas: picnic areas, kitchen shelters, beaches, and pit privies.
+Day use is permitted at: Moon Lake, Lake Audy, Whirlpool Lake, and Deep Lake.

 Camping: Starting June 22, 2020, Riding Mountain National Park will begin to offer limited camping services.